horatioDev/Express_Node_Mongo_CRUD/quotes/README.md

 # Quotes App

 ## Overview
-The Quotes App is a web application designed to provide users with inspirational and motivational quotes.
-It offers a collection of quotes that users can explore for inspiration and motivation.
+The Quotes App is a web application designed to allow users to create inspirational and motivational quotes.

 ### Technologies Used
 - Node.js